 Hart Howerton Travel Fellowship

 The Hart Howerton Travel Fellowship Program provides students with an opportunity to enrich their education with both travel and office experience.
-The Fellowship is available to undergraduate and graduate students in planning, architecture, landscape architecture or urban design who will be entering their final year of study in September 2017.
+The Fellowship is available to undergraduate and graduate students in planning, architecture, landscape architecture or urban design who will be entering their final year of study.
 Outlined below are the features of the Fellowship and application process.

 The Fellowship includes: